 Even the Compensation for Your Car Accident Claim Might Vary

 The amount of compensation a person might get from a car accident claim can also vary, depending on the damages they suffered during and after the accident.
-How soon you receive your compensation might also be influenced by:
+These can influence how soon you receive your compensation:

 - Your preferences and beliefs: You have the right to accept or deny any settlement offer presented to you.